outbrain/pure-angular-date-range-picker/readme.md

 ```
 HTML:
 ```
-	<ob-daypicker range="vm.range" format="vm.format"></ob-daypicker>
+	<ob-daypicker selected-day="vm.selectedDay" format="vm.format"></ob-daypicker>
 ```

 #### **format:**
-If provided then the range object start and end attributes are of `String` type.
+If provided then the selected-day attribute is of `String` type.
 You can find the available formats [here](http://momentjs.com/docs/#/parsing/string-format/).
 **type:**
 `String`
 **default:**